PavanRangani/docs/docs/prd/incentive-stock/grant.md

 There are Total 5 types of Grants

-NQSO, ISO, RSA, RSU & Carried Interest
+NQSO, ISO, RSA, RSU, Stock Grant & Carried Interest

-Amoung the 5 types, Carried Interest is only applicable under only Limited Partnership type of Incentive Stock.
-NQSO, ISO, RSA, RSU are applicable under Private and Public type incentive stocks.
+Among the 6 types, Carried Interest is only applicable under only Limited Partnership type of Incentive Stock.
+NQSO, ISO, RSA, RSU, Stock Grant are applicable under Private and Public type incentive stocks.

 ## Entity Details